veryl-lang/doc/book/src/05_language_reference/14_generics.md

 Each generic definition has generic parameters (often an uppercase letter is used like `T`) which can be placed as identifier or expression in the definition.
 Generic parameters are declarated after item's identifier with `::<>`.

+Each generic parameter should have generic bound after colon like `T: const`.
+Generic bound represents what value can be passed to the generic parameter.
+The available generic bounds are below:

+* `const`: means constant value can be passed
+* `type` : means arbitrary type can be passed
+* named prototype

+Named prototype is a special generic bound.
+See [Prototype](14_generics/02_prototype.md) for details.

 At the usage of generics, actual parameters can be given through `::<>`.
 As the actual parameters, numeric literal and identifier concatenated by `::` can be used.